Joseph Moog

 Julius Kircher | Clarinet

 Julius Kircher was born in Heilbronn in 1981.
-He completed hisClarinet studies with Eduard Brunner at the Academy of Music inSaarbrücken.
+He completed hisClarinet studies with Eduard Brunner at the University of Music inSaarbrücken.

-As clarinettist of the Acelga Quintet, he devotes himself particularly to theChamber music.
-The wind quintet is a prizewinner of the 63rd InternationalARD Music Competition.
+As clarinetist of the Acelga Quintet, he devotes himself in particular to theChamber music.
+The wind quintet is a prize winner of the 63rd InternationalARD music competition.

 Rainer Schick | Oboe

-Rainer Schick, born in 1965, received numerous awards as a young man, including:at the competition “Jugend musiziert”, where he won the 3rd Federal Prize in 1981 and the 1st in 1983.won the Federal Prize in the oboe category.
+Rainer Schick, born in 1965, achieved numerous awards as a teenager, including...at the "Jugend musiziert" competition, where he won the 3rd Federal Prize in 1981 and the 1st in 1983.won the Federal Prize in the field of oboe.

-1991 and the inclusion in the federal selection “Concerts of Young Artists 1990/1991".
-He wasScholarship holder of the Baden-Württemberg Art Foundation, member of the Federal Youth Orchestra and theYoung German Philharmonic.
+1991 and his inclusion in the federal selection “Concerts of Young Artists 1990/1991”.
+He wasScholarship recipient of the Baden-Württemberg Art Foundation, member of the German National Youth Orchestra and theYoung German Philharmonic.

-Since 1989 he has been principal oboist of the State Philharmonic Orchestra of Rhineland-Palatinate, and is also a committed
+Since 1989 he has been the solo oboist of the Rhineland-Palatinate State Philharmonic, and is also actively involved in other projects.

-over 25 African and 10 Asian countries as well as in numerous European concert halls.
+over 25 African and 10 Asian countries, as well as numerous European concert halls.

 Charles Herrig

 Charles Herrig lives and works near Koblenz on the Rhine.
-As a young man, he was fascinated by jazz, firstPerformances as a pianist and singer will follow soon.
+Even as a teenager, he was fascinated by jazz, his firstPerformances as a pianist and singer will follow soon.

 Marc Schaeferdiek